Onion cake

-Onion cake is a savory or sweet cake prepared using onion as a primary ingredient.
-Various onion cakes are consumed in Canada, China, Germany, Korea, Switzerland, Wales and other countries.
-Several types and varieties of onion cakes exist, including laobing, pajeon, the scallion pancake, Edmonton-style green onion cake, teisen nionod and zwiebelkuchen.
+Onion cake is a savory or sweet flatbread or cake prepared using onion as a primary flavoring or stuffing ingredient.
+Various onion cakes are consumed in China, Canada, Germany, Korea, Switzerland, Poland, Wales and other countries.
+Several types and varieties of onion cakes exist, including laobing, pajeon, the scallion pancake, cong you ping, teisen nionod, cebularz and zwiebelkuchen.

 Overview

-Onion cake is prepared using onion as a main ingredient along with other typical cake ingredients.
+Onion cake is prepared using onion or spring onion as a main ingredient along with other typical cake ingredients.
 The use of boiled onion can reduce the sharpness of the onion's flavor in onion cake.
 Potato or bacon may also be used as a main ingredient in onion cake.
 Additional ingredients can include cottage cheese and sour cream.
-Various onion cakes are consumed in China, Germany, Switzerland, Wales and in other countries.
+Various onion cakes are consumed in China, Germany, Poland, Switzerland, Wales and in other countries..

-In Chinese cuisine, onion cake may be prepared using scallion (also referred to as spring onion).
-A basic Chinese onion cake can consist of flour, lard, spring onion and salt.
+Due to translation convention, it is common to translate scallion pancake as Onion Cake, Green Onion Cake, or Spring Onion cake, etc.

 Varieties

+Cebularz

+Cebularz is commonly sold commonly in Poland and its history can be traced to 14th century.